-Describe the PHA's management structure and organization. (select one) \X\: An organization chart showing the PHA's management structure and organization is on page 82.
+Describe the PHA's management structure and organization. (select one) \X\: An organization chart showing the PHA's management structure and organization is on the last page of this document.

 \\\\: A brief description of the management structure and organization of the PHA follows: